Chemical Eye Burns

 Self-Care at Home

-For all chemical injuries, the first thing you should do is immediately irrigate the eye copiously.
+For all chemical injuries, the first thing you should do is immediately irrigate the eye thoroughly.
 Ideally, specific eye irrigating solutions should be used for this, but if none are available regular tap water will do just fine.

 - Begin washing your eye before taking any other action and continue for at least 10 minutes.
 The longer a chemical is in your eye, the more damage will occur.
 Diluting the substance and washing away any particles that may have been in the chemical are extremely important.